 The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Chapter 10.650, Rules of the Auditor General.
 Accordingly, this report is not suitable for any other purpose.

-Attachment D DRAFT Page 48 of 54 For internal use and discussion purposes only.
+DRAFT For internal use and discussion purposes only.
 Not for outside distribution.

 Schedule of Expenditures of State Financial Assistance